-In retrospect, U.S. Marines believe their successful 12-day operation of Hills 861 and 881 thwarted what the North Vietnamese Army hoped would be a classic encirclement and subsequent destruction of large U.S. and South Vietnamese Army (ARVN) forces in the remove but important Khe Sanh valley near the Laotian border.
+Background: In retrospect, U.S. Marines believe their successful 12-day operation of Hills 861 and 881 thwarted what the North Vietnamese Army hoped would be a classic encirclement and subsequent destruction of large U.S. and South Vietnamese Army (ARVN) forces in the remove but important Khe Sanh valley near the Laotian border.

 Marine ground forces, backed by well-coordinated marine air and artillery support, mauled two well-equipped North Vietnamese Army regiments of the 325th NVA Division in the action for control of the strategic points.

 Official dispatches from the scene described the action as "one of the most critical to date in Vietnam."
 More than 550 enemy dead have been counted and probably more than 600 additional yet uncounted.

 Action began in the high ground above Khe Sanh on April 24 when an enemy force struck a small unit of U.S. Marine riflemen and artillery observers on Hill 861 east of Hills 881 South and 881 North.
 Previous patrols in this area had encountered no significant enemy forces.
 However, once it was determined that the North Vietnamese forces were located in the high ground in strength, it became imperative for the Marines to drive them off these strategic points.